CloudCannon/documentation/_editing/front-matter.md

 ![CloudCannon front matter interface](/img/editing/front-matter/overview.png){: .screenshot srcset="/img/editing/front-matter/overview.png 800w, /img/editing/front-matter/overview@2x.png 1600w"}

 There are interfaces for different types of content.
-Values and naming schemes dictate which interfaces are used.
+Values and key naming conventions dictate which interfaces are used.
-Use these naming schemes to customise the editor for your team and clients.
+Use these conventions to customise the editor for your team and clients.
 The available interfaces are:

 {% for example in page.examples %}
 ***